 An Australian version of 60 Minutes first went to air on 11 February 1979 with reporters Ray Martin, George Negus and Ian Leslie.

 Taking a lead from its successful mentor on the CBS Network, the Australian version sought to tell stories in what has become the unique 60 Minutes style.

 800 programmes and more than 2,000 stories later, 60 Minutes became a Sunday night staple in Australian households.
-Over the years it has beaten off challenges from more than 100 shows on rival channels, including the best of British and American drama and sitcoms.
+Over the years it beat off challenges from more than 100 shows on rival channels, including the best of British and American drama and sitcoms.

 The most explosive segments of 60 Minutes accuse companies, government agencies, or organisations of massive deceit and of harming public welfare.

 Correspondents, often in alliance with an ex-employee or group member, have confronted the Illinois Power Company, Audi Motors, the Worldwide Church of God, tobacco companies, Allied Chemical Corporation, the U.S. Army, adoption agencies and land development corporations.

 Smaller entities and individuals, such as owners of fraudulent health spas, used car dealers, or clothing manufacturers, often put faces and names on compelling images of deceit.